 Although Kaishu was on the losing side of the negotiations, he went on to take a position in the Meiji government and is well-regarded in Japan.
 Apparently a museum to his achievements is now being developed nearby.
-In addition to the Kaishu graves, there is also a marker commemorating the friendship that developed between Kaishu and Saigo Takamori (1828-1877), his adversary in the surrender negotiations.
+(Update: the Katsu Kaishu Memorial Museum opened in late 2019.)
+In addition to the Katsu graves, there is a marker commemorating the friendship that developed between Kaishu and Saigo Takamori (1828-1877), his adversary in the surrender negotiations.

 It is not possible to walk along the shoreline of the last section of the pond.
 Instead follow a small residential laneway.
 You’ll soon see the gate of Myofukuji temple on the right.
 Apparently Kaishu’s villa was just on the left here; there is a small marker.

 It was at Myofukuji that Nichiren’s foot washing led to the change of the pond’s name.
 But before you walk down to the water’s edge, take a bit of time to explore the temple, known for its “horse-headed Kannon” statue, and the rest of its grounds.